Consultants have a lot of their plates. To execute on their many jobs, they need the right tools.

 Not to mention, you can interact directly with your audience and show them who you are.
 Brand authenticity is more highly valued than ever.

-To save yourself time and resources, you can repurpose content into multiple visuals for different platforms.
+To save yourself time and resources – especially if you’re a bootstrap business, you can repurpose content into multiple visuals for different platforms.
 Just make sure to use the best image dimensions for the platform in question:

 LinkedIn: 350 pixels wide